jnieuwenhuijzen/team-dao/avoiding_common_attacks.md

 There are some arrays with undetermined size used in the TeamDao contract.
 Two arrays are used in the `proposal` struct:

  -  `quorum[]`: This part of a proposal is filled using the function `supportProposal`.
-There is a prerequisite in this function that requires that `msg.sender` is not allready an occurence in the array.
+There is a prerequisite in this function that requires that `msg.sender` is not already an occurence in the array.
- -  `votingoptions[]`: This array is created with the creation of the proposal and only by the proposer itself.
-It can therefor not be used to DoS other proposals than the creation of the proposal itself.
+ -  `votingoptions[]`: This array is created on creation of the proposal by the proposer.
+It cannot be used to DoS other proposals.

 The `WithMembers` library/contract is derived by `TeamDao`. it contains an array `member[]` of undetermined size.
-The requirement in `_addMember` is that it may not allready be a member.
-Next to that, Members can only be added if the majority (the quorum) of team members agree.
+The requirement in `_addMember` is that it may not already be a member.
+Also, members can only be added if the majority (the quorum) of team members agree.

 ## Force Sending Ether

-Although not currently implemented, a future use of the contract could be to manage with the TeamDao transfers of ETH or ERC20 tokens owned by the TeamDao contract.
+Currently implemented, but a future use of the contract could be to propose transfers of ERC20 or Ether tokens.

-There would however not be any logic *dependent* on the amount of tokens available to the contract, except for the availability of tokens at time of transfer.
+In that case there would not be logic *dependending* on the amount of tokens available to the contract, except for the availability of tokens at time of transfer.

 Self destruct pattern is not implemented in this contract.